 - there is a desire to know when the check is irrevocably paid

-A Check Purchase involves our purchase of an eligible foreign currency check from you.
-It reduces foreign exchange risk, provides cash management opportunities and minimizes operational tracing and follow-up associated with conventional collection methods.
-However, we reserve the right to debit your account if the check is not paid.
+- Check Purchase- In this option, we reduce your foreign exchange risk by purchasing an eligible foreign currency check from you.
+This method provides cash management opportunities and minimizes operational tracing and follow-up associated with conventional collection methods.
+We do, however, reserve the right to debit your account if the check is not paid.